mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 </div>

- Hearing Cohen was such a relief and strengthened my resolve to stick with my instincts.

  I'm so glad I didn't cave to the pressure.
 TinyPilot is about as far from "real-time" as it gets.
 Customers run my software on their own hardware, so I could shut down every server and delete every code repository, and TinyPilot customers could happily continue using their devices uninterrupted, forever.

 ### Success is more stressful than failure

-Even though TinyPilot objectively doesn't require constant availability, my brain often forgets that.
+Even though TinyPilot doesn't require constant availability, my brain often forgets that.

 After my big launch, I couldn't sleep for two days.
 I mailed out all nine devices to my customers, and I was terrified of the results.
 What if everyone got their devices, and none of them worked?
 What if there was some horrible bug that destroyed people's servers?